Interpolating between multi-center microstate geometries: Discussions

 in the framework of harmonic solutions in 4d/5d.
 Although the geometries dual to \eqref{eutc22May21} are codimension-3 solutions, the interpolating solution is of codimension two, because of the puffed-out NS5-branes lying along a curve $\cC$.
 We discussed how to construct the associated harmonic functions with a monodromy around $\cC$, based on the data about the charges and the puffed-out dipole charge.
 The interpolating solution exhibits some interesting features, such as some of the D4-charge being delocalized, and some of the D4-charge getting transferred from the supertube center to the Taub-NUT center as the interpolation proceeds.
 We also discussed the spectral flow of this entire process, which interpolates between the states

-This solution is valid even if $n$ is not an integer, as long as a certain quantization condition is met; in that case, the interpolating solution connects the 2-center solutions found in \cite{Giusto:2012yz}.
+This solution is valid even if $n$ is not an integer, as long as certain quantization conditions are met; in that case, the interpolating solution connects the 2-center solutions found in \cite{Giusto:2012yz}.

 A natural question \cite{Hampton:2018ygz} is how to interpolate between the states